 Health insurance (Krankenversicherung):

 You can choose your own health insurance company.
+Once you have done so please contact the insurance company and register yourself with them.
+For most insurance companies online registration is possible as well.
 All public health insurances cover the basic needs, i.e. health, dental and vision.
 Additional benefits of some insurances include free professional teeth cleaning, travel vaccinations and other health enhancements.
 The assistant of your team can offer some suggestions on the most commonly used insurance companies.

 You will need Health Insurance on your first day of work/ in order to sign the contract!